Envirometrix/PredictiveSoilMapping/01-Introduction.md

 distributions of soils in a given area.
 They can consist of spatially explicit maps or of non-spatial lists.
 Lists simply itemize the kinds and amounts of different soils that occupy an area to address questions about what soils and soil properties occur in an area.
-The resulting answer is often not highly specific in space but rather presents a mainly non-spatial itemization of soils and soil attributes expected to occur in a bounded area.
 Maps attempt to portray, with some degree of detail, the patterns of spatial variation in soils and soil properties, within limits imposed by mapping scale and resources.

 According to the USDA Manual of Soil Survey [@SSDS1993], a soil survey: